em-jose/laravel-library/README.md

 ## Overview

-App built with Laravel to manage a library, allowing CRUD of books, authors, categories and users.
+This app was created for a technical test in which the objective was to create a CRUD of a library where you can register books, authors and categories and associate them all together, adding also a front-end and allowing access to users with different permissions.

 ## Installation